 Community Partners in Action (CPA) provides crucial services that help adults and youth live crime-free lives.
 We are a dynamic agency that continues to evolve to meet the changing needs of men, women, and youth involved in the criminal justice system.
-We don't see our participants as "ex-offenders".
-We see them as "people" who have the ability to create a better future, contribute to their families, and make our communities safer.
+We see our participants as "people" who have the ability to create a better future, contribute to their families, and make our communities safer.

 Founded in 1875, CPA's "Guiding Beliefs" are the foundation of our work:

 - Prevention and intervention are preferable